pali-english/pali-english.github.io/README.md

 by what track would you trace that Buddha,
 who leaves no track in his infinite range?

+    Yassa jitaṁ nāvajīyati,
+        Yassa: of whom
+        jitaṁ: victory
+        nāvajīyati: is not lost, cannot be undone

+    Jitaṁ yassa noyāti koci loke;
+        Jitaṁ: victory
+        yassa: of whom
+        noyāti: does not go, is not rivaled
+        koci: anyone
+        loke: in the world

+    Taṁ buddhamanantagocaraṁ,
+        Taṁ: that
+        buddham: Buddha
+        anantagocaraṁ: with infinite range

+    Apadaṁ kena padena nessatha.
+        Apadaṁ: trackless, pathless
+        kena: by what
+        padena: track, path
+        nessatha: would you lead, would you trace

 Yassa jālinī visattikā,
 Taṇhā natthi kuhiñci netave;
 Taṁ buddhamanantagocaraṁ,